lelaboratoire/rethink-prs-ms/manuscript.md

 As an example, consider a pair $X_{*j} = (SNP_{j_1}, SNP_{j_2})$ with $\chi_j^2=8.3$ and corresponding HLO matrix of all O's except an L in the first cell.
 Then, all subjects' current risks would remain the same except the ones with $SNP_{j_1} = SNP_{j_2} = 0$ where their risks are subtracted by 8.3.

-In this study, we consider 1-way and 2-way interactions and thus the combined risk is simply the total of the first two: $MRS = MRS_1 + MRS_2$.
+In this study, we consider 1-way and 2-way interactions and thus the combined risk is simply the total of the first two dimensions: $MRS = MRS_1 + MRS_2$.
 We will examine the combined risk MRS and also its components, MRS1 and MRS2, separately.

 ### Mutual information and information gain